Global Kilometer-Scale Simulations with ARP-GEM2: Effect of Parameterized Convection and Calibration: The ARP-GEM2 atmospheric model

-This section presents the Global Efficient and Multiscale (ARP-GEM) atmospheric model version 2, a revised version of ARP-GEM1 (GS25), hereafter referred to as ARP-GEM2.
-The modifications are specific to high-resolution modeling and aim to improve the model's physical performance and consistency.
+The modifications introduced in ARP-GEM2 are specific to high-resolution modeling and aimed to improve the model's physical performance and consistency.
 An overview of the changes is provided here, with additional technical details presented in Appendices.

-Given the limited vertical resolution in ARP-GEM1, the number of vertical levels has been increased from 50 to 72 in ARP-GEM2.
-This change addresses known biases in the extratropical upper troposphere that emerge at higher horizontal resolutions, as observed in the 6 km ARP-GEM1 configuration (e.g., GS25).
-To minimize these biases by tending toward a reasonable grid box aspect ratio at high resolution, the revised vertical grid is used consistently across all horizontal resolutions in ARP-GEM2.